How to make a swimlane diagram in Excel

 Enable containers in the shape library

 To view all swimlane shapes, click on the “+Shapes” button in a new document, and make sure that both Flowchart Shapes libraries are enabled.

 Add and connect shapes

-Add a swimlane shape by dragging one onto the canvas, and then add more by adjusting the settings that will appear at the top of the canvas while the original swimlane shape is selected.
+Add a swimlane shape by dragging one onto the canvas, then add more by adjusting the settings that will appear at the top of the canvas while the original swimlane shape is selected.
 To connect two shapes, hover over a shape and drag out from the red dot that will appear.
-By connecting two shapes you will be able to move the shapes anywhere and they will stay connected.
+By connecting the two shapes, you will be able to move the shapes anywhere and they will stay connected.